justingielen/TheLab/README.md

 # The Lab

-Welcome to **The Lab**—a dynamic social development platform designed to connect athletes and coaches to enhance sports skill development through collaborative & interactive events, and tailored remote drills and feedback. **The Lab** bridges the gap between sports coaching and modern technology, empowering athletes to train smarter and more enjoyably while enabling coaches to share their expertise more effectively and with a wider audience.
+Welcome to **The Lab**—a dynamic social development platform designed to connect athletes and coaches to enhance sports skill development through collaborative and interactive events, as well as tailored remote drills and feedback. **The Lab** bridges the gap between sports coaching and modern technology, empowering athletes to train smarter and more enjoyably while enabling coaches to share their expertise more effectively and with a wider audience.

 ---